tkn-tub/ns3-gym/src/lte/doc/source/lte-design.rst

-The RLC entity is specified in the 3GPP technical specification [TS36322]_, and comprises three different types of RLC: Transparent Mode (TM), Unacknowledge Mode (UM) and Acknowledged Mode (AM).
-The simulator includes one model for each of these entitities
+The RLC entity is specified in the 3GPP technical specification [TS36322]_, and comprises three different types of RLC: Transparent Mode (TM), Unacknowledged Mode (UM) and Acknowledged Mode (AM).
+The simulator includes one model for each of these entities

 The RLC entities provide the RLC service interface to the upper PDCP layer and the MAC service interface to the lower MAC layer.
 The RLC entities use the PDCP service interface from the upper PDCP layer and